Nando's: Australian refugee advertisement

-In Australia, Nando's ran an advertising campaign based around the 2002 political controversy regarding the mandatory detention of refugees.
+In 2002, Nando's ran an advertising campaign in Australia based around a political controversy regarding the mandatory detention of refugees.
 The detainees had been waging a hunger strike campaign, even resorting to sewing their lips closed.
 Nando's adverts proclaimed that the strikers "decided to unsew their lips after hearing the news that with every Nando's quarter chicken combo, Nando's are giving away an extra quarter chicken free."

 Melbourne's Sphere Advertising said that the ad was designed to spark controversy, saying that they knew that "there's a section of our audience that's going to be uncomfortable... but we want to evoke a response."

 Malema advertisement

 During the South African national elections of 2009, Nando's made an advert lampooning African National Congress Youth League then president Julius Malema by using a puppet that resembled him.
 Malema's lawyers sued Nando's and the original advert was removed.
 However, an altered version was released, with the puppet's face pixelated and the voice altered.
 The puppet used in the advert was later sold at auction for 100,000 rand, which was donated to an educational charity.